Rizwan-Ishaq/SocialGraphPage/index.md

 We have chosen to dig into the vast world of great thinkers throughout history.
 Our motivation is to learn more about the thinkers and the ideas that have helped shape how the world and the cultures in it have evolved.

 Especially whom the most influential people have been in this development - those who have made the greatest impact on other philosophers.
+Our theory is that the most influential philosophers are the ones whom have proposed the most radical and original ideas - and that's worth further analysis!

 We are also interested in, how the sentiment of philosophy has evolved over time.
 How it has evolved through time - if at all.
 Whether it, in one way or another, correlates with renowned periods of history, and maybe even whether philosophers are either greatly influenced by the their contemporary time or immune to changes in sentiment.